Employment Services Assessments

 - your capacity to work due to disability, illness or injury

 If you need to attend an assessment, we’ll contact you to make an appointment.
-Your Employment Services provider may refer you to us for an assessment.
+If we do your assessment over the phone we’ll send you an SMS before we call.

-- aids, equipment or assistive technology you use, such as hearing or visual aids
+There are things you may need to bring to your assessment.
+These include aids, equipment or assistive technology you use, such as hearing aids.

-- a relative, friend or an advocate if you want support.
+You can bring a relative, friend or an advocate to your assessment for support, if you want.

 Your assessor will talk to you about all of the following: